bcaffo/regmodsbook/manuscript/11_residuals_variation_diagnostics.md

 regression line are called residuals.
 We can generalize this idea to the vertical distances between the observed data and the fitted surface in multivariable settings.

-To be specific, recall our linear models, which was specified as {$$}Y_i =  \sum_{k=1}^p X_{ik} \beta_j + \epsilon_{i}{/$$}.
+To be specific, recall our linear model, which was specified as {$$}Y_i =  \sum_{k=1}^p X_{ik} \beta_j + \epsilon_{i}{/$$}.
 Throughout this lecture,
 we'll also assume that {$$}\epsilon_i \stackrel{iid}{\sim} N(0, \sigma^2){/$$}, even though this assumption isn't
 necessary for the definition of the residuals.